 Flights between India and Philippines are very frequent; every day there are multiple flights available between the two.
 Also, flight time is 6 hours on an average.

 The primary qualifications one needs are 10+2 with 50% in aggregate and 50% in each subject of the PCB group to be considered as an eligible candidate for the admission for MBBS in the Philippines.
 Also, one needs to pass the NEET entrance in India before applying to any foreign university for undergraduate medical curriculum, otherwise he/she won’t be able to appear on the MCI screening test and won’t be allowed to practice medicine in India, after successful completion of the course abroad.
-Hence, if you want to practice as a doctor in India, passing the NEET test is a must for the admission to any medical college in the Philippines for MBBS.
+Hence, if you want to practice as a doctor in India, passing the NEET entrance exam is a must for the admission to any medical college in the Philippines for MBBS.

 In the Philippines, the undergraduate medical program consists of 2 different courses.
 First one is a pre-medical or foundation course, named BS.
 The duration of this course is ten months to 2 years depending on the college or university.
 With the qualification mentioned above, you’ll be able to join the course named BS, directly.
 However, after completion of the BS, you have to appear for an entrance test namely NMAT (National Medical Admission Test) to be eligible for the admission in the actual medical course, MD (Doctor of Medicine).
 Some universities allow you to join the MD course after completion of the BS course, even if you don’t appear for the NMAT exam.
 But, at the end of the course, you’ll get the MD degree only if you pass with a minimum of 40% in the NMAT exam.
 Hence, sooner or later, this exam is mandatory to get an MD degree from the Philippines.